 Choose the relevant bank account from the list of accounts.

 Select the transaction, then choose 'More Options (alternatively, you can hold down the 'alt' key on your keyboard while you select the transaction) to access the 'Edit a transaction' screen.
 As you explain the transaction with type Invoice Receipt, change the amount to the full amount of the invoice.
 So in this example, you would change the amount from £100...

 Finish explaining the transaction as normal, choosing the correct invoice from the unpaid ones.

 2. FreeAgent automatically adds a new payment for the deduction

 You'll see that FreeAgent has now put a new payment of £26 in, to make the accounts balance match the bank statement balance.

 You now need to explain this as the deduction, which might be bank charges, commission paid, or tax.
-If you're explaining this payment as CIS tax then put it to PAYE/NIC if your business is a limited company, or drawings for a sole trader or partner.

-I'll explain the rest of the transaction as normal and then save it.
+You would then explain the rest of the transaction as normal and then save it.